anthezium/CS510-Advanced-Topics-in-Concurrency/Assignment_2/README.md

 join the queue (`global_lock`).

 If `global_lock->next` is null, there is no queue (and so no tail of the queue), and the lock is not held.
-This is initially the case, see the initializations of `mcs_global_(no)sharing` in tests.c.
+This is initially the case (otherwise, nobody could initially acquire it), see the initializations of `mcs_global_(no)sharing` in tests.c.
 Otherwise, `global_lock->next` points to the tail of the queue of local locks, each corresponding to a thread waiting in line to acquire the lock (besides the head, which corresponds to the lock holder).

 The holder's local lock is at the head of the queue, with its `local_lock->next` pointing to the holder's successor's lock, starting a chain